Taiz: Transport

 Taiz has many road connections with the rest of the country.
 However, as of January 2023, most roads to and from Ta'iz are controlled by the Houthis, who are besieging the city as part of the Yemeni Civil War.
-The city is served by Ta'izz International Airport.
+The city is served by Taiz International Airport.
 With the closing of this airport due to the civil war, the only way into and out of the city is via cars or small buses that goes through a longer and less serviced roads than the normal roads before the war.
 However, There was an agreement recently towards open roads in Taiz that will save time and effort for people to go in and out the city.

 Zoo

-Like Sana'a Zoo, this zoo held fauna caught in the wild, such as the Arabian leopard, as well as exotic animals such as African lions and gazelles.
+Like Sanaa Zoo, this zoo held fauna caught in the wild, such as the Arabian leopard, as well as exotic animals such as African lions and gazelles.
 Due to the civil war, however, many of the animals held at the zoo have become sick or died due to lack of food.